Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Mirror Prox Algorithm with Double Machine Learning

-The construction of $\widehat{\mu}^{(l)}$ involves estimating two nuisance components, which will be specified in the following discussion.
-The key advantage of the DML is to ensure that the nuisance estimation errors enter only at a higher-order rate, ensuring that $\widehat{\mu}^{(l)}$ remains an accurate estimator of $\mu^{(l)}$, even under covariate shift.
-Consequently, the empirical \CGDRO\ model $\widehat{\theta}$ also remains close to the population counterpart $\theta^*$, which are defined through $\widehat{\mu}^{(l)}$ and $\mu^{(l)}$ in \eqref{eq: sample optimizers} and \eqref{eq: minimax model}, respectively.
+The main idea of DML is to estimate the nuisance models used to define $\mu^{(l)}$ via flexible machine learning methods, and then correct the bias by simply plugging in these estimated nuisance models.
+The key advantage of DML is that the nuisance estimation errors enter only at a higher-order rate, ensuring that $\widehat{\mu}^{(l)}$ remains an accurate estimator of $\mu^{(l)}$, even under covariate shift.
+Consequently, the empirical \CGDRO\ estimator $\widehat{\theta}$ also remains close to its population counterpart $\theta^*$, where $\widehat{\theta}$ and $\theta^*$ are defined through $\widehat{\mu}^{(l)}$ and $\mu^{(l)}$ in \eqref{eq: sample optimizers} and \eqref{eq: minimax model}, respectively.
+Since this idea originates from the double robustness or DML literature \cite{robins1994estimation,bang2005doubly,chernozhukov2018double}, we refer to $\widehat{\mu}^{(l)}$ as a DML estimator.

-We provide the main idea of constructing the DML estimator by using the following equivalent definition of $\mu^{(l)}_c$ in \eqref{eq:mu def}: for each category $c=1,...,K$,
+The construction of the DML estimator leverages the following equivalent definition of $\mu^{(l)}_c$ in \eqref{eq:mu def}: for each category $c=1,...,K$,

 A naive approach is to estimate $f^{(l)}_c(\cdot)$ with a Machine Learning (ML) approach, and then plug in this estimated $\widehat{f}^{(l)}_c(\cdot)$ to construct an initial estimator.
 However, such a plug-in estimator suffers from a dominating bias component resulting from the error $\widehat{f}^{(l)}_c(\cdot)-f^{(l)}_c(\cdot)$.
 To mitigate this issue, we estimate and correct the leading bias component.
 This bias correction step leads to a refined estimator of ${\mu}^{(l)}$ by reducing the estimation error $\widehat{f}^{(l)}_c(\cdot)-f^{(l)}_c(\cdot)$ to a higher-order term.
 We now provide more details about our two-step procedure.